-In the utility compartment on the left side is a water hose connector marked "black tank flush."
-To use, hook-up hose and turn on full force.
+On the left rear lower side is a water hose connector marked "black tank flush."
+To use, hook-up a hose to the connector and turn the water on full force.
 Within the tank a spray head with a multiple-holed head will spray the interior surface of the tank.

-The gate valve should be closed for the first couple of minutes, and then opened to let the water out in a rush.
+The gate valve should be closed for the first couple of minutes, then opened to let the water out in a rush.
 Repeat as needed.